Nearby, and a little further...

-The medieval village of Issigeac in Dordogne, with its famous and lively Sunday morning market and its artists, is only minutes away from La Ferme de Louise and Le Fournil de Rémus.
+The medieval village of Issigeac in Dordogne, with its famous and lively Sunday morning farmers market, elected #1 market in Aquitaine in 2017, and its artists, is only minutes away from La Ferme de Louise and Le Fournil de Rémus.
+Local and organic products can be found there.
 Driving only a bit further, you will reach Villeréal and Monflanquin, two of the most gorgeous villages of Lot-et-Garonne, as well as the impressive château de Biron.

 The historic bastide of Lalinde on the Dordogne river, with its markets and shops, as well as the pretty village of Couze, are only minutes away from La Varenne.

 The classic, touristic spots of Dordogne, Périgord and Lot can be reached by car : the world-famous Dordogne valley, with its gorgeous lanscapes and numerous castles (Beynac, Castelnau, Domme, Josephine Baker's château des Milandes, etc.).
 The medieval city of Bergerac, the Monbazillac castle and wine-tasting cellars, the medieval city of Sarlat, the Vézère valley and prehistoric sites (gouffre de Proumeyssac, Les Eyzies) as well as the world-famous Lascaux painted cave are ideal day or half-day trips.